What Is Capital Gains Tax and How Your Home Sale Can Affect Your Taxes?

 One, if you took a new job or were transferred to a new job in a work location at least 50 miles farther from your home than your old work location.

-Two, if you had no previous work location and you began a new job at least 50 miles from your home.
+Two, if you had no previous work location and began a new job at least 50 miles from home.

-Three, either of the above is true of your spouse, a co-owner of the home, or anyone else for whom the home was his or her residence.
+Third, either of the above is true of your spouse, a co-owner of the home, or anyone else for whom the house was their residence.

 What Other Ways Can You Be Exempt from Capital Gains Tax?

-If any of the following events occurred during the time you owned your property and lived in the home you sold, you might be eligible for an exemption.
+If any of the following events occurred when you owned your property and lived in the home you sold, you might be eligible for an exemption.

-Your home was destroyed or condemned because of a natural or man-made disaster.
+Your home was destroyed or condemned because of a natural or manufactured disaster.

-You can no longer maintain your home because you begin to experience significant financial difficulty, such as a loss of a job.
+You can no longer maintain your home because you experience significant financial difficulty, such as a job loss.

-Your home becomes less suitable as a main home for you and your family for a specific reason, such as your home is too crowded to live comfortably.
+Your home becomes less suitable as a primary home for you and your family for a specific reason, such as your home is too crowded to live comfortably.

-Anyone who lives in your home like your spouse or co-owner dies, becomes divorced, or becomes unable to pay living expenses for the household because of a change in employment status.
+Anyone who lives in your home, like your spouse or co-owner, dies, becomes divorced, or cannot pay living expenses for the household because of a change in employment status.

 Can You Be Disqualified from an Exemption?